wmontwe/wmontwe/README.md

 ### Hi 👋

 I'm a Berlin based software engineer with over 10 years of professional experience.
-I specialize in building mobile applications, focusing on **Android**, **Kotlin Multiplatform** and have a strong passion for working on **open source** projects.
+Specialized in building mobile applications, focusing on **Android** and **Kotlin Multiplatform**.
+I have a strong passion for working on **open source** projects.

 At [Thunderbird](https://thunderbird.net/), I work as an open source developer on the [K-9 Mail App](https://github.com/thundernest/k-9) for Android.